 Houlton School’s additional Priority Area 2 has been drawn to include an area north of Rugby Borough.
 This is in place to support Warwickshire County Council’s sufficiency planning for school places in the wider borough.

-School Transport is the responsibility of the local authority – please visit www.warwickshire.gov.uk/schooltransport to find out whether you may be eligible for free school transport.
+School Transport is the responsibility of your local authority – please visit www.warwickshire.gov.uk/schooltransport to find out whether you may be eligible for free school transport.

 Pupils are expected on campus by 8.30am and the formal school day will finish at 3.10pm each day (with co-curricular clubs and the homework hub running until around 4.15pm each evening).
 Pupils will have five lessons/day organised over a two week timetable.
 The timings of the school day are available at the footer of our Term Dates webpage.